 How To Cook The Best-Tasting Sweet and Sour Pork

-Sweet and sour pork is a pork recipe that is a favorite of many especially those who love the perfect blend of sweetness and sourness of the dish.
+Sweet and sour pork is a pork recipe that is a favorite of many people especially those who love the perfect blend of sweetness and sourness of a dish.
 The vinegar that imparts the sour taste should blend well with the sweetness of the dish.
-No one taste should overpower the other.
+No taste should overpower the other.

 The dish becomes more attractive and delicious with the addition of red or green bell pepper and onions.